adam-lowe/Password-Generator/README.md

-# Homework 3 - Password Generator
+# Password Generator

-This repo is for the UNCC coding bootcamp's third homework assignment
+This repo is for the UNCC coding bootcamp

 ## Instructions